In June 2022, The Ann Craft Trust and The CPSU ran a Lead Safeguarding Officer forum for Active Partnerships and National Governing Bodies.

-Organisations have four weeks to complete their submission.
+Organisations have six weeks to complete their submission.
 After this, an Ann Craft Trust assessor checks their submission and writes comments on the Framework, highlighting good practice or areas for improvement.

 We then contact the organisation to tell them whether they’ve met the Framework.
 If they have, we issue the organisation with a logo they can use to demonstrate that they have made a commitment to safeguarding adults:

 If the organisation only meets the Framework on a conditional level, or if they don’t meet it, we ask them to submit additional evidence.
 Or, we might ask them to submit a new assessment, and we’ll help them work towards meeting safeguarding best practice.